 Courts of law are a fundamental part of the U.S. judicial system.
 The U.S. Constitution and all state constitutions recognize a judicial branch of government that is charged with adjudicating disputes.
 Beginning in the 1990s, vigilante organizations challenged the judicial system by establishing their own so-called common-law courts.
 By 1996 these common-law courts existed in more than 30 states.
 Though they have no legitimate power, being created without either constitutional or statutory authority, and in fact sometimes contravene established law.

 Administrative agencies may also create laws.
 The federal and state constitutions implicitly give the legislatures the power to create administrative agencies.
 Administrative agencies are necessary because lawmakers often lack detailed knowledge about important issues, and they need experts to manage the regulation of complex subjects.
 On the federal level, for example, the Department of the Interior was created by Congress to manage the nation’s natural resources.
 In creating the agency, Congress gave it power to promulgate regulations concerning the use and protection of natural resources.

 Counties, cities, and towns also have the authority to make laws.
 Local laws are issued by elected lawmakers and local administrative agencies.
 Local laws cannot conflict with state or federal laws.
 Decisions by local courts generally operate as law insofar as they apply to the participants in the case.
 To a lesser extent, local court decisions may have a prospective effect.
 That is, a local court decision can operate as precedent, but only in cases brought within the same jurisdiction.
-For example, a decision by a court in Green County may affect future court cases in Green County, but it has no bearing on the law in any other county.
+For example, a court decision argued by an attorney in Springfield, Missouri may affect future court cases in Greene County, but it has no bearing on the law in any other county.
 Local laws can be found in local courthouses, in local libraries, and in state government libraries.
 Local laws may also be accessed via the World Wide Web.